austinHM/PCAPs-Parser/PcapParser/README.md

 ## ✔️ Goals ✔️
 - User inferface to select files
 - Find python tool to read .pcap files
 - Break down .pcap files into individual Bluetooth elements
-- Create Dataframes from said found elements
+- Create Dataframes from found elements
 - Display visual charts that overview the entered .pcap with Plotly
+- Create Terminal UI to allow the user to interact with different Dataframes and charts